BlyncSync/PrivacyPolicy/README.md

 **Google Chrome:** Click the wrench icon to the right of the address bar and select "Settings".
 Click “Show advanced settings…”, scroll down to the “Privacy” section, and click “Content settings”.
 Under the “Cookies section”, you can select “Block sites from setting any data” or “Block third-party cookies and site data” to prevent cookies from being set.
 In order to delete cookies, click “All cookies and site data”, scroll to the particular cookies you would like to remove, and click “x” to the right of the cookies, or click “Remove all” to remove all cookies.
 Click “OK” when you are finished making your changes.

-7. OUR USE OF WEB BEACONS
+## 7. OUR USE OF WEB BEACONS

 BlyncSync Technologies uses web beacons on its website.
 A web beacon (sometimes called a "web bug" or “clear GIF”) is a tiny graphic image (usually a 1-by-1 pixel) displayed in a webpage, web-based document, or e-mail message, but it is usually invisible, as it is usually the same color as the background of the webpage, document, or e-mail message.
 When the user’s web browser reads the HTML code for the web beacon to retrieve the image, it can pass along the IP address of the user’s computer, the time the web beacon was viewed and for how long, and the type of browser used.
 Web beacons can also be linked to a user’s cookies and any personally identifiable information that may be stored in them.

 BlyncSync Technologies uses web beacons to gather aggregate information, as described above in Information We Collect.
 BlyncSync Technologies does not use web beacons that link to cookies or to personally identifiable information on unaffiliated third-party websites.
 And it does not permit unaffiliated third parties to place such web beacons in advertisements on BlyncSync Technologies’s website.

 For its web beacons, BlyncSync Technologies uses Google Analytics to analyze use of BlyncSync Technologies’s website.
-For further information on how Google Analytics collects and uses information, you should refer to the Google Analytics Products and Services Privacy Statement at [https://www.google.tech/intl/en/policies/privacy/](https://www.google.tech/intl/en/policies/privacy/).
+For further information on how Google Analytics collects and uses information, you should refer to the Google Analytics Products and Services Privacy Statement at [https://www.google.com/intl/en/policies/privacy/](https://www.google.com/intl/en/policies/privacy/).

-8. OUR USE OF BANNER ADS
+## 8. OUR USE OF BANNER ADS

 We may use third-party advertising companies to place advertisements about BlyncSync Technologies products and services on other websites.
 These advertising companies may use cookies, web beacons, or other technologies to measure the effectiveness of our ads.
 The advertising companies may use anonymous information about your visits to our and other websites in order to measure advertising effectiveness and offer selective ad content.
 But they use an anonymous identifier, such as a number, to identify you.
 They do not link to or collect any personally identifying information.
 The use of such cookies, web beacons, and other technologies is subject to the advertising companies’ privacy policies, not the privacy policy of BlyncSync Technologies.
 BlyncSync Technologies does not control and is not responsible for how third party sites handle personal information of users.
 If you wish to not have this information used for the purpose of serving you targeted ads, you may opt-out by contacting us, or by following the instructions to block cookies using your web browser settings, as described above.
 Please note this does not opt you out of being served advertising; you will continue to receive generic ads.

-9. CHECKING ACCOUNT AND "PREFERENCES" INFORMATION FOR ACCURACY
+## 9. CHECKING ACCOUNT AND "PREFERENCES" INFORMATION FOR ACCURACY

 BlyncSync Technologies customers can review or change the information in the "Preferences" section of our website or application, or by telephoning or writing to Customer Service.
 For Customer Service contact information, please see the Contacting Us section below.
 As noted in the Information We Collect About You section above, we may also use updated address information obtained from other sources to update our records.
 We will respond to your requests to access your records within 30 days.

 We will retain your information for as long as your account is active or as needed to provide you services, comply with our legal obligations, resolve disputes, and enforce our agreements.
 If you wish to cancel your account or request that we no longer use your information to provide you services contact us.

-10. SOCIAL MEDIA FEATURES
+## 10. SOCIAL MEDIA FEATURES

 Our website includes Social Media Features, such as the Facebook or Twitter button.
 These Features may collect your IP address, which page you are visiting on our site, and may set a cookie to enable the Feature to function properly.
 Social Media Features are either hosted by a third party or hosted directly on our Site.
 Your interactions with these Features are governed by the privacy policy of the third party company providing them.
 BlyncSync Technologies does not control and is not responsible for how third party social media sites handle personal information of users.

-11. REFERRAL PROGRAMS
+## 11. REFERRAL PROGRAMS

 If you choose to use our referral programs to refer someone to our site, we will ask you for the intended recipient’s name, email address, and phone number.
 BlyncSync Technologies will store and use this information to send emails inviting him or her to visit the site.
 BlyncSync Technologies stores this information for the sole purpose of sending the emails and tracking the success of our referral program.
 By agreeing to the terms in this privacy policy you acknowledge that you have received any referral recipient’s consent to provide his or her information to BlyncSync Technologies.
 Your referral may contact us to request that we remove this information from our database.

-12. BLOGS AND FORUMS
+## 12. BLOGS AND FORUMS

 Our website offers publicly accessible blogs or community forums.
 You should be aware that any information you provide in these areas is public and may be read, collected, and used by others who access them and may remain on the public forum indefinitely.
 To request removal of your personal information from our blog or community forum, contact us.
 In some cases, we may not be able to remove your personal information, in which case we will let you know if we are unable to do so and why.
 BlyncSync Technologies is not liable for the distribution of personal information posted on a public forum.
 We encourage all users to exercise caution when providing personal information in blogs and community forums.

-13. TESTIMONIALS
+## 13. TESTIMONIALS

 With your input and your consent, we may post a customer testimonial by you on our website, which may include your name, industry, company, title, or other identifying information.
 If you want your testimonial removed or wish to give or withdraw consent please contact us.

-14. ENFORCEMENT
+## 14. ENFORCEMENT

 BlyncSync Technologies regularly reviews its compliance with this Privacy Policy.
 Please contact us with any questions or concerns regarding this Privacy Policy or BlyncSync Technologies’s treatment of personal information.
 When we receive formal written complaints, it is BlyncSync Technologies’s policy to contact the complaining customer or user regarding his or her concerns.

-15. UPDATING OF OUR POLICY
+## 15. UPDATING OF OUR POLICY

 BlyncSync Technologies will revise or update this Policy if our practices change or as we change existing services, add new services, or develop better ways to inform you of services we think will interest you.
 If we make any material changes, we will notify you by email (sent to the e-mail address specified in your account) or by means of a notice on this website prior to the change becoming effective.
 You should refer back to this page for the latest information and the effective date of any changes.

-16. CONTACTING US
+## 16. CONTACTING US

 If you have any questions, comments or concerns about this Policy, please e-mail us at

-[info@blyncsync.tech](mailto:info@blyncsync.tech), [dev@blyncsync.tech](mailto:dev@blyncsync.tech), or call us at 1 (405) 345-7962.
+[info@blyncsync.com](mailto:info@blyncsync.com), [dev@blyncsync.com](mailto:dev@blyncsync.com), or call us at 1 (405) 345-7962.
 Or you can write to us at:

     BlyncSync Technologies, LLC.
     4924 W. Commercial St.
     Broken Arrow, OK 74012 USA

 BlyncSync Technologies is committed to the policies set forth in this Policy.